 Who decides what the prices are going to be?

-From 1 July 2012, the independent Tasmanian Economic Regulator has been responsible for setting maximum prices for regulated water and sewerage services.
+From 1 July 2012, the independent Tasmanian Economic Regulator has been responsible for setting prices for regulated water and sewerage services.

 Which water and sewerage services are regulated (by the Tasmanian Economic Regulator)?